 Going back to the early 1930s, one of the first things the Wehrmacht looked at as part of expansion and modernization was armored cars.
 Of course such vehicles had served broadly in the First World War, and were tank precursors in a way.
 But armored cars remain popular after the advent of heavier armor both as a speedy choice for recon, and more broadly as cheap armor.

-The first mass produced design was derived from the Horch family of trucks.
+The first mass produced design of this family of vehicles was derived from a Horch truck.
 The Sd.Kfz.221 was a two man vehicle with a single light machine gun in a small turret and 4 wheel drive.
 The Sd.Kfz.222 was an enlargement of that design, especially the turret.
 It was a three man vehicle, with the commander and gunner functions separated.
 With a 20 mm cannon and co-axial light machine gun, even the enlarged turret was a little cramped.
 It was open topped for better visibility, but an anti-grenade cage could be closed up for close quarters fighting.

 The Sd.Kfz.222 entered service in 1937 and served everywhere the German Army went to the end of the War.
 Nearly 1000 were built by 1943.
 It was a key part of Reconnaissance Units throughout throughout the War, although North Africa and Russia exposed its weakness with a less developed road network.

 From 1941 a reconnaissance version of the Sd.Kfz.250 half-track was considered its replacement (with more room and better off road capability), but this was not a high priority and the older model remained in service to the end.